dubiacc/website/articles/en/nfp/index.md

 ### Redefining Marriage

-As a secondary cause, after turning the purpose of sex from procreation to lust, the acceptance of NFP even *necessitated* a redefinition of marriage.
+As a secondary cause, after turning the purpose of sexuality from procreation to lust, the acceptance of NFP even *necessitated* a redefinition of marriage.
 If the act need not always be ordered to procreation, then procreation cannot be the sole primary end.